The Hispanic community is one of the fastest growing communities in America this decade.

 East Providence is a city in Providence County, Rhode Island, United States.
 The population was 47,037 at the 2010 census, making it the fifth largest city in the state.

-There You Have It – Hispanic Populations Across Rhode Island
+There You Have It – Hispanic or Latino Populations Across Rhode Island

-If you’re looking for a breakdown of Hispanic populations across Rhode Island according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Rhode Island according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Rhode Island:
+If you’re curious enough, here are the least Hispanic or Latino places in Rhode Island:

 - East Providence